withcapsule/Docs/src/content/docs/guides/getting-started.md

 - Use the [CLI](/guides/cli/) when you want scripting, self-hosting support, or encrypted terminal transfers.

 ## First transfer
-The quickest way to try Capsule is with the hosted service:
+The quickest way to try Capsule is with the hosted service.
+The public web UI lives at `https://withcapsule.dev`, while direct HTTP examples use the hosted API at `https://send.withcapsule.dev`:

 ```bash
 curl -F "f=@photo.jpg" https://send.withcapsule.dev/curlup